 For the majority of people we polled, reaching that level of satisfaction took some work.
 With more people working or schooling from home, households pushed the limits of their home internet and Wi-Fi networks, resulting in connectivity issues ranging from dead spots to dropped internet connections to unstable videoconferencing.
 Accordingly, many consumers undertook initiatives to enhance their in-home internet coverage by adding Wi-Fi extenders, mesh Wi-Fi networks, or mobile hot spots.
 Of those survey respondents taking action, 50% purchased such devices since the pandemic.
 And for the most part, these efforts paid off.
 Positively, 62% said they saw at least some enhancement—with 19% experiencing significant gains in performance—while 38% experienced no improvement.
 Overall, 8% of surveyed internet subscribers switched service providers during the pandemic.

-When connecting to the internet at home, most consumers prefer to use Wi-Fi—enabled by a wired cable or fiber connection—instead of mobile data.
+When connecting to the internet at home, most consumers prefer to use Wi-Fi—enabled by a wired cable or fibre connection—instead of mobile data.
 However, many young consumers are turning to their mobile data plans for internet access: Millennials and younger consumers are roughly twice as likely to rely on their mobile data plans, either through their smartphones or a mobile hotspot, than their older cohorts for internet access.

 This usage pattern held up during the pandemic, when these young smartphone users remained tethered to their homes.
 In fact, according to the survey results, the more people in a household who were forced either to work or learn from home, the more likely someone in the home was to turn to their mobile phone to augment their connectivity needs.